-First loves are so naive they almost don’t count… yet they are so special, we know they do.
+First loves are so naive they almost don’t count… yet they were so special at the time, we know they did.

-My first love had some major shithead tendencies.
-But we were young… teenagers.
+My first love, we were young… teenagers.
 Certainly wrong for each other and as life went the way it was supposed to, we eventually went our separate ways.
 Yet those years we spent together, ooooh baby… that sure felt like love.

 But unless you end up together, we know first loves aren’t everything.
 But I do think this: innocently, it’s one love we’ll always remember.
 One we can always draw upon on what it felt like.
 Because first loves are a beautiful thing– so erratic and unchartered.
 When it happens, you think to yourself: they are the one!
 They are IT.
 Only in hindsight do we see how silly we were.
 But man, if you can smile upon that time later… you can’t knock the first-time-love kind of feeling, can you?
 It’s exceptional because that rush you felt (the rush, not the love), that exact rush- you’ll probably never feel again until you’ve found THEE actual one.
 (The meant one!)

 Like many, my first love took place in high school.
 Together all 4 years- on and off.
 The last year being long distance when he joined the Military.

 He was the most romantic jerk you’d ever met.
 But I loved him.
 My God I loved him.
 And how sincerely… immaturely… entirely— he had loved me.

 He was wild and always getting into trouble.
 I was the “nice girl.”
 High school cliche?
 100%!